equality regardless of sexual orientation encompasses much more than marriage;

 and we must not forget that

-when we speak of rainbow individuals' rights
+when we speak of the rights of LGBT+ individuals,

 and the movement for equality.